crate/crate/docs/general/ddl/shard-allocation.rst

 Settings
 ========

-The following settings are dynamic, allowing tables to be allocated (when defined on table creation) or moved (when defined by altering a table) from one set of nodes to another:
+The following settings are dynamic, allowing tables to be :ref:`allocated
+<gloss-shard-allocation>` (when defined on table creation) or moved (when
+defined by altering a table) from one set of nodes to another:

 :routing.allocation.include.{attribute}:
    Assign the table to a node whose *{attribute}* has **at least one** of the